 Each mission has you setting up your loadout with a sniper rifle, pistol, and secondary weapon along with your choice of grenades, traps, medkits, and more.
 During the game, as you get kills and complete objectives, you gain XP which allow you to level up.
 As you level up, you gain access to skills which give you more health, slow down the rate at which your lungs empty while in sniping mode and more.
 These choices are very easy to make, as every fifth level (up to level 30) you get to choose between two skills.
 Each weapon can also be mastered after you’ve met three objectives with each, for example getting a certain number of explosive kills or liver shots with it.

 As this is a sniper-focused game, the best way to kill someone is from a distance.
 This is where the X-Ray Kill Cam comes into play the most, although Rebellion did add it to melee kills as well (something I don’t recall being present in Sniper Elite III).
 If you’re successful in targeting an organ, the X-Ray Kill Cam kicks in and follows the bullet through the air before cutting away to a medical-like representation of the bones and organs inside a human body.
-Enter bullet, shattering skulls, exploding organs (including *cough* testicles *cough*), and even eyeballs in dramatic — yet strangely gratifying — fashion.
+Enter bullet, shattering skulls, exploding organs (including *cough* nuts *cough*), and even eyeballs in dramatic — yet strangely gratifying — fashion.
 I’m not sure if that makes me psychotic, but I definitely grinned more than a few times at the X-Ray Kill Cam and looked forward to the next one.

 Even though sniping is a big part of the game, you can also dispatch your enemies with a melee takedown, which sometimes resulted in an X-Ray Kill Cam view of a knife going through a heart, or plant explosives on vehicles.
 Vehicle and explosive containers also triggered the X-Ray Kill Cam on occasion and watching two or three Nazis being shredded by a trip mine or S-mine were equally satisfying.
 There were many times when I was compromised and had to crack out the submachine gun and engage in Call of Duty style warfare, but in the end you could usually get your way out of a situation and return back to your stealth and snipe mode.